On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation

 \section{Conclusion}

-In this paper we have discussed the formulation of the operator $(\partial_t-i\triangle_{\Gamma})^{\alpha}, \alpha=1/2,-1/2,-1,\ldots,$ in terms of the fractional operators.
+In this paper, we have discussed the formulation of the operator $(\partial_t-i\triangle_{\Gamma})^{\alpha}, \alpha=1/2,-1/2,-1,\ldots,$ in terms of the fractional operators in various settings.
 This allows the TBCs/ABCs for the free Schr\"odinger equation and general Schr\"odinger equation formulated on various types of computational domains to be expressed in a natural way.
-In particular, two families of ABCs are studied in this paper: first obtained with the standard pseudo-differential approach and the second one obtained as the high-frequency approximation of the former.
+In particular, two families of ABCs within the gauge transformation strategy are studied in this paper: the ABCs obtained with the pseudo-differential approach and those obtained as a high-frequency approximation of the former.
 For the rectangular domains, we have developed various order corner conditions for the family of ABCs obtained in the high-frequency approximation.
 Each of these families of ABCs (along with corner conditions) are also investigated for stability and uniqueness of the solution of the resulting initial-boundary value problem.
-The discussion of the time-discrete version of the TBCs/ABCs is beyond the scope of this paper; this investigation is in progress and it will be published in a forthcoming paper along with the numerical results.
+Further, we expect that the results presented in this paper can be easily extended to the pseudo-differential approach within the direct strategy~\cite{ABK2012}.
+Finally, let us remark that the ABCs obtained in this article can be readily discretized using the convolution quadrature.
+These issues will be addressed in a forthcoming paper.